cellery-io/sdk/docs/setup/existing-cluster.md

  * If users wants to install cellery with persisted volume, then add /var/tmp/cellery to the Docker Desktop file sharing to support persistence deployments.
  * User may need to restart the Docker Desktop to update the ingress-nginx EXTERNAL-IP after deploying the Cellery runtime.  ( This is a known issue in Docker Desktop.)

+Add /var/tmp to the Docker Desktop file sharing to support persistence deployments.

+User may need to restart the Docker Desktop to update the ingress-nginx EXTERNAL-IP after deploying the Cellery runtime.  ( This is a known issue in Docker Desktop.)

+##### Kube Admin

+Tested on Ubuntu 18.04

+Cellery supports both volatile and persistent runtime deployment on kubeadm based k8s.

+###### Note:
+Create a folder in **/var/tmp/cellery** and give full executable permission to create and modify the artifacts which are shared with the cellery runtime.

+##### Minikube

+Cellery only supports volatile runtime deployment on Minikube.

 ### 3. Kube Admin
 Tested on Ubuntu 18.04.
 Cellery supports both [persistent](#1.-persistent-volume) and [non-persistent](#2.-non-persistent-volume) runtime deployment on kubeadm based k8s.